 She played first violin in Orion String Quartet – this was made up of players from the Ulster Orchestra, and it had a long and successful run playing recitals all over Northern Ireland, and recording for BBCNI, as well as playing in Queen’s Festival and taking part in educational workshops for the Ulster Orchestra.

 Ruth and Chris began playing as Orion Duo about 15 years ago, and both loved the repertoire immediately.
 They have played all over Northern Ireland for music societies, and during all of their time as a Duo have promoted their own series at Malone House every spring.
-The Duo offers a range of educational workshops developed for the Ulster Orchestra education department, and Ruth plays a number of unusual instruments in some of these workshops, including the Indian instrument called a ravanhattha, seen on the left.
+Ruth is interested in unusual instruments, such as this ravanhattha, an Indian stringed instrument.

 Chris Blake was first horn of the Ulster Orchestra until June 2010, he is now concentrating on piano performance and accompanying, and recently gained a Masters in Autism at Queen’s University, followed by another at Goldsmiths College, University of London.
 He has a lot of experience working with Special Needs children on musical projects, for example as composer and organiser for a very successful project in the Waterfront Hall involving Special Needs children from all over Northern Ireland, called “Sea Pictures.”